-It was also heartening to see the kids from nearby school visiting the temple before going to the school next door in their white and pink check uniform.
+It was also heartening to see the kids from nearby schools visiting the temple before going to the school next door in their white and pink check uniforms.

 Mahashivratri is the biggest festival celebrated at Kopeshwar Mahadev Temple.
 Every Monday, a procession of the Utsav Murti takes place in the temple.